You have no items in your wheelbarrow.

 Showy, elegant, creeping succulent.
 Easy to care for, these plants are so popular that a scramble often takes place when people realise that they are available

-And given that it's a succulent, make sure not to overwater as I'm sure it'd be frustrating to kill your hard to kill funky, fancy houseplant through too much care and attention.
+Given that it's a succulent, make sure not to overwater this funky, fancy houseplant through too much care and attention.

 Once established they look stunning, especially when they grow enough to drape right around their pots.